ibm-cloud-docs/ContinuousDelivery/cd-vsi-tutorial.md

 * Inserts the built binary into the deployment manifest automatically.
 * Creates a {{site.data.keyword.cos_short}} instance and Bucket to store the transient binary files that are built out-of-box.
 For advanced users, an existing Artifactory repo can be configured and integrated with the toolchain to support the versioning of build artifacts for traceability and compliance purposes.

-The toolchain implements three pipelines to build and deploy app code to a Virtual Server Instance.
+The toolchain implements three pipelines to build and deploy app code to a Virtual Machine.

 * **Continuous Integration (CI) Pipeline**: This pipeline is triggered when a change is merged to the master branch of the Application Source Code repo.
 The CI Pipeline runs the Unit Test, Code Coverage, and Static Scans on the Application Source Code.
 The CI Pipeline also generates the binary build artifact and uploads it to the {{site.data.keyword.cos_short}} Bucket or Artifactory, as configured in the toolchain.
 And the CI Pipeline generates the metadata of the build artifacts and stores it in the Inventory repo.